 But often, no matter how tired I am, the moment my head hits the pillow, my mind starts buzzing: to-do lists for work, reliving moments from the day, nonsensically thinking of Christmas presents months in advance.

 I know I’m not alone in this struggle.
 In fact, the team at Hallow all shared how difficult it is for all of us to find peace at night.
 So we decided to create an entire Sleep Section — a collection of prayers that quiet our hearts and minds as we prepare to sleep.

-As I mentioned above, a struggle of mine is re-living the day in a way that is not productive.
+As I mentioned above, a struggle of mine is re-living the day in a not productive way.
 I find myself remembering times when I wasn’t at my best or should have done something differently.
 But through the Examen, I can re-live my day and see it through God’s eyes.
 I can give thanks and ask forgiveness.
 I can let go of anything I’m holding onto and leave the day in God’s hands.
-And I can look forward to the next day with newfound hope and peace, because through prayer, I am reminded that God is always with me.
+And I can look forward to the next day with newfound hope and peace because I am reminded that God is always with me through prayer.

 My personal favorite prayers to listen to before I fall asleep are Hallow’s Sleep Lectio Divinas.
 Hear God reminding you to “Be still,” or imagine God leading you beside still waters through Psalm 23.
 After you’ve prayed with the session, you can hold the word, phrase, or image that stood out to you in your mind as you fall asleep.